 Starting Your Pastry Career with an ICC Education

-If starting down the path toward becoming a pastry chef is the next step in your culinary career, then find out more about ICC’s Professional Pastry Arts program in New York and California.
+If starting down the path toward becoming a pastry chef is the next step in your culinary career, then find out more about ICC’s Professional Pastry Arts program.
 If you have more questions about baking and pastry programs at ICC, you can also contact an admissions representative.

-If you know a teen looking to get a head start on learning baking techniques and learn more about the possibility of becoming a pastry chef, ICC also offers summer pastry camps for teens 13-18 in New York and California.
+If you know a teen looking to get a head start on learning baking techniques and learn more about the possibility of becoming a pastry chef, ICC also offers summer pastry camps for teens ages 13-18.